Department of Sociology

 Knoxville, TN 37996-0490

-My research program centers on race, gender, sexuality, and contemporary social movements.
-I am most interested in how these identities intersect to affect overall well-being by creating spaces of Black Joy and Respite for Black women and Black Queer people struggling for liberation.
-My theoretical basis for this agenda is to build upon Critical Race Theory, Intersectionality, and Black Radical Social Movement Theory.
-My goal is to further the notion that race, gender, class, and sexuality act as vectors of oppressions central to global capitalism and systemic oppression, particularly dealing with the use of state violence.
-As noted by Kimberlee Crenshaw:
+Dr. Destine’s research program centers on race, gender, sexuality, and contemporary social movements.
+She is most interested in how systematic oppression effects the overall well-being of marginalized people.
+She investigates forms of resistance of Black women and Black Queer people, as they create spaces of Black Joy and Respite, while struggling for liberation.
+Dr. Destine’s work is theoretically informed by Critical Race Theory, Intersectionality, and Black Radical Social Movement Theory.
+Her goal is to further the notion that race, gender, class, and sexuality act as vectors of oppressions central to the sustaining global capitalism and systemic oppression, particularly through the use of state violence.

 - AFST 450: Issues/Topics Afr-Am Studies